RyanSim27/FEDAssignment1/README.md

 Biography is going to show off all the songs they have made as YOASOBI in the recent year/years

-Feedback is going to have a feedback form to ask how to improve on the website or the band
+Contact Us is going to have a Contact Us form to ask questions to the band

+The main audiecne for this website is YOASOBI fans who want to know more about them.
+FOr example, if they want to see their new releases of music, they can check the songs tab and check it out, or they want to know if they are touring, they can check it out under the shows tab.

+This is mainly catering to those who want to know more about their ongoings and some background information on the band.